yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 }
 ```

+There where some problems with overriding the constructor of an ActiveRecord class in 1.1.
+These are not present in
+version 2.0 anymore.
+Note that when adding parameters to the constructor you might have to override [[yii\db\ActiveRecord::instantiate()]].

 There are many other changes and enhancements to Active Record.
 Please refer to
 the [Active Record](db-active-record.md) section for more details.